brownsarahm/python-socialsci/_episodes/13-matplotlib.md

 ## Plotting in python

 There are a wide variety of ways to plot in python, like many programming languages.
 Some do more of the design work for you and others let you customize the look of the plots and all of the little details yourself. `Pandas` has basic plots built into it that reduce the amount of syntax, if your data is already in a DataFrame.
-Matplotlib is a Python graphical library that can be used to produce a variety of different graph types, it is fully controllable down to basic elements and includes a module `pylab` that is somewhere in between (designed to feel like matlab plotting, if you happen to have done that before.
+Matplotlib is a Python graphical library that can be used to produce a variety of different graph types, it is fully controllable down to basic elements and includes a module `pylab` that is somewhere in between (designed to feel like matlab plotting, if you happen to have done that before).

 The pandas library contains very tight integration with matplotlib.
 There are functions in pandas that automatically call matplotlib functions to produce graphs.